hsaghir/hsaghir.github.io/_posts/data_science/-2017-11-12-supervised-unsupervised-Reinforcement-learning.md

 In supervised learning, we usually have an iid assumption between samples of the dataset where in RL, the samples are a trajectory where iid assumption doesn't hold.
 However, if we have a structured prediction supervised learning (e.g. image captioning), then we have dependencies across the sequence of predictions for each sample.

+- Also AdaBoost learns a sequence of weak classifiers that minimize total error rate.
+We should be able to formulate it as AdaBoost.

 ### Problem setup

 We want to learn a mapping, $$X \rightarrow a$$: